 Do you bake bread with a Dutch Oven?
 If you try this method, let me know in the comments below!
 Or you can tag me on Instagram with @halicopteraway or #halicopterway.

 How to make sourdough without a Dutch Oven

 - 1 disposable alumnium baking tray

 - 1 baking sheet

 - Place the baking tray in the oven and preheat to the temperature in the recipe you are following.

 - Place your shaped loaf on a sheet of parchment paper.
 Score the surface.

-- Once the oven is preheated, remove the tray from the oven and quickly transfer the loaf onto the train.
+- Once the oven is preheated, remove the tray from the oven and quickly transfer the loaf onto the tray.
 Place the ice cubes under the sides of the parchment paper.
-Cover with the aluminum baking tray, making sure that the ice cubes are under the tray.
+Cover with the aluminum baking tray, making sure that the ice cubes are under the parchment paper.

 - Place in the oven and bake.
 10 – 20 minutes before the end of the bake (the time will vary depending on the recipe you are following), remove the aluminum baking tray and let the loaf finish baking uncovered.